 - Parents will take their code to an approved childcare provider or school nursery of their choice to show they are eligible for the additional 15 hours’ free childcare.
 Your early years provider will also need to see a copy of your child’s birth certificate (if not already [provided) and will ask you to sign a declaration form.

 - Your childcare provider will then validate your code and allocate your place

-- For accessing a 30 hours funded place from September 2017, you must apply by 31st August 2017.
-For children who may be eligible from January 2018, parents will need to apply by 31st December 2017.
+- For children who may be eligible from January 2018, parents will need to apply for a 30 Hours funded place by 31st December 2017.

 Providers are funded on a termly basis and eligible children need to be accessing their place by headcount data each term in order for the funding to be accessed.
 Please contact your providers to clarify this data but if your child is attending from the beginning of each term they are likely to be there on this termly date.

 - HMRC will manage the application process and send out reminders to parents about the need to reconfirm their eligibility.
 Parents should receive two reminders to reconfirm (4 weeks and 2 weeks before their reconfirmation deadline).
 If a parent’s details have not changed, they only need to tick a box in their childcare service account to confirm their details remain the same.

 - If a parent misses the reconfirmation deadline, they will receive a message telling them that they are no longer eligible for 30 hours and Tax-Free Childcare.

 - The eligibility code for a parent / child combination will not change over time even if its validity lapses and a new application is submitted.

 - If a parent’s circumstances change and they are no longer eligible for the additional 15 hours of free childcare, a ‘grace period’ will apply so that children can continue with their free place for a short period of time, whilst alternate arrangements can be made.